oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Passive Tech

-**Chaos Void!** Black exists outside the Harmony spectrum, and thus her player carries no Hand of Cards between conflicts.
-Instead, Black carries her own personal Stash of cards, all kept face-down on the table before her.
-The limit of this Stash is equal to her rank in this Tech, and it begins the first session filled.
+**Chaos Void!** Black exists outside the Harmony spectrum, and as such her Hand has its own rules of management.
+During play, Black carries no personal Hand except for those bonus cards drawn during Throwdowns.

+Instead, Black maintains a special stash of face-down cards called her Void.
+Black's Void can hold a maximum number of cards equal to her rank in this Tech, and begins each session filled.

-Black can play a card from her Stash at any time the game would allow her to play from a Hand or a Faction.
-Her plays from this Stash are Wild.
-Cards played from this Stash do not replenish automatically.
-At the end of a Throwdown, as unplayed cards are being discarded, if Black has any remaining bonus draws she can invest them into her Stash, up to its limit.
+Black can play a card from her Void any time the rules allow her to play from her Hand.
+All of Black's plays from her Void are Wild.
+Void Cards do not replenish automatically.
+At the end of a Throwdown, during the Discard stage, if Black has any remaining bonus draws she can invest them into her Void, not exceeding its limit.

 ### Charge Tech